Band of Heroes Basics (4 out of 5)

-Band of Heroes Gear
+Band of Heroes Gear (3 out of 5)

 In the depot you can purchase gear for completing missions.
 Gear is divided into several sections including weapons, general gear, vehicles, and sidearms.
 In the weapons section you have access to rifles and other high-powered weapons.
 More weapons will become available to you as you complete the missions and campaigns in the game.
 The general gear section gives you access to things such as canteens, wire cutters, and helmets.
 The vehicles section gives you boats, trucks, jeeps and other vehicles.
 The sidearms section has pistols and assorted knives.
 You will need to save up your cash to purchase the required materials for your missions and some missions and require you to have multiples of one or more items.

 Your player profile allows you to use your skill points to improve your character after you complete a level.
 Your character has five main skill areas.
 You can assign skill points or take them away at anytime and it is up to you to decide how to level your character.
 You might choose all offensive or be more of a defensive player.